SAMSEM -- A Generic and Scalable Approach for IC Metal Line Segmentation: Methodology

 \subsection{Motivation}

 \ac{SAM2} was trained on a large and diverse dataset of natural images.
 It was designed to segment RGB images of objects, animals, or people. \AppName is based on \ac{SAM2}, but targets the non-interactive segmentation of metal layer images from \acp{IC} taken with \acp{SEM}.
-These images differ significantly in that they are grayscale and exhibit repeating structures, but little variation in their features.
-Hence, when simply segmenting on our metal layer images, \ac{SAM2} (without fine-tuning) produces catastrophic results with a segmentation \ac{PA} of only 0.639 and an \ac{ESD} error rate of \SI{75.6}{\percent}, see \Cref{mseg::table::model_components}.
+Our \ac{IC} images differ significantly from the natural images in that they are grayscale and exhibit repeating structures, but little variation in their features.
+When simply segmenting on our metal layer images, \ac{SAM2} (without fine-tuning) produces catastrophic results with a \ac{PA} of only 0.639 and an \ac{ESD} error rate of \SI{75.6}{\percent}, see \Cref{mseg::table::model_components}.
 To truly leverage the power of \ac{SAM2} for \ac{IC} metal layer image segmentation, we must adapt the model to our specific domain and fine-tune the \ac{SAM2} model on representative data.

+Given SAMSEM's expected generalization performance on unseen \acp{IC}, we consider fine-tuning a one-time effort.
+Our goal is that, after SAMSEM has been fine-tuned on \ac{IC} metal-layer images once, it can be used to segment unseen \acp{IC} without further adaptation.
+In contrast to fine-tuning, which we perform on Nvidia H100 accelerators, segmentation could even be performed on consumer hardware.
+Given the complex sample preparation and imaging steps preceding \ac{IC} image segmentation, which require expensive tools and can take weeks to months to complete, we argue that even the overhead of fine-tuning would have no significant impact on the overall effort required for full netlist extraction.